JollyWizard/JollyWizard.Quantower.Indicators.VolumeDeltaPack/README.md

-# JollyWizard.Quantower.IndicatorDeploy
+# JollyWizard.Quantower.Indicators.VolumeDeltaPack
-A project to help deploy indicator projects for the Quantower platform.
+A pack of Volume Delta related indicators for the quantower platform.

 ## Overview

-This project builds an installer system for Quantower Indicator Projects.
+This is an indicator pack for Quantower.

-As a dependency it enables build tasks:

-* Automatically detect running Quantower instances and include their assemblies as references.
-  * This prevents hardcoding local paths into repository like Quantower Algo.
-* Automatically deploy builds to the current Quantower instance.
-* Package Builds with the installer for distribution.
+Indicators Included:

+* Singular Volume Delta
+* Cumulative Volume Delta

 ## Usage

 Main documentation will be updated when the uploading of sibling projects is complete.

+## Installation

+If you build the project with VS2022, it should install the indicator.

+Project output builds a zipped folder with the installer from [JollyWizard.Quantower.IndicatorDeploy.exe](https://github.com/JollyWizard/JollyWizard.Quantower.IndicatorDeploy).

+This installable pack will be available on the github releases page.
+Upnack it and run the `.exe`.
+Quantower must be running on the first install, or you must have nerd powers and read the other directions.

-## Required
+## Dependency

 For the installer, Dotnet 4.8 is required.
 It is the same version used by Quantower Algo project templates, so it is should be bundled with Quantower.

-For development tools, it currently requires either Quantower to be running or that the `QuantowerRoot` environment variable is set to the Quantower folder with `Start.lnk`.
+The developer dependencies are installed through nuget and you do not need any Visual Studio extensions.